shanlodh/pragmaticdataplatformer/20230312_AIRegulation/AIRegulatoryLegalFramework.md

-Amidst all the AI excitement a sobering thought is that currently there is no enforceable regulatory and legal framework for AI-enabled products and services offered by private enterprise.
-The EU Artificial Intelligence Act looks likely to become one of the first pieces of legislation, at scale, in this area.
-Similar to GDPR, the EU AI Act may even become a template for wider global standards.
-And more broadly, AI regulation will undoubtedly become a key focus area with market participants like law firms already gearing up for this development (Image 1 below, article link)
+Amidst the AI excitement a sobering thought is that currently there is no enforceable regulatory and legal framework for AI-enabled products and services across Europe and the US.
+The EU Artificial Intelligence Act would be one of the first pieces of legislation in these regions that collectively [account for a third of global GDP](https://www.worldeconomics.com/Share-of-Global-GDP/United%20States.aspx).
 The EU AI Act, like GDPR, will cover any AI system affecting EU citizens irrespective of where these systems are developed or hosted.
-So whether you are an AI systems provider, user or financier if your AI endpoints reach any EU jurisdiction you need to be aware of the broad provisions of the EU AI Act to ensure your business model is not upended when the Act becomes law
+So whether you are an AI systems provider, user or financier if your AI endpoints reach any EU jurisdiction or citizens you need to be aware of the broad provisions of the EU AI Act to ensure your business model is not upended when the Act becomes law.
+Non-compliance with the EU AI Act can incur fines of up to EUR 30 million or up to 6 % of total worldwide annual company turnover for preceding financial year, whichever is higher

 This post provides an overview of the EU legislative framework, describes the EU AI Act within this framework with a focus on high-risk (including general purpose) AI systems and outlines the timeline to legislation and compliance: